 The Macaulay Library archive contains tens of millions of digital photo, audio, and video assets from around the world.
 Users may request access to download media from the archive for research and some educational uses for free.
 For all commercial uses (and some educational uses), a license agreement is required.
 For all uses, we ask that you follow our guidelines for media attribution when using Macaulay Library assets.

 Steps for requesting media

-Then you can use the Macaulay Library search box to search for the common name or scientific name of the species you are interested in, or narrow down your results using additional filters.
-Find out more about how to find what you're looking for on our searching for media page.
+Use the Macaulay Library search box to search for the common name or scientific name of the species you are interested in, then narrow down your results using filters.
+For commercial requests, search commercially requestable media by checking the “Commercially requestable media” filter.
+For more help to find what you're looking for, check out our searching for media page.

 If you find a recording that interests you, click on the catalog number link to go to the individual specimen page.
 It’s easy to find the catalog number link if you are viewing results as a list.

 When you are done locating all of the media that you would like to request, please create a Helpdesk ticket and we will respond to discuss additional details of your request.
 Once we have received details of your request, we will respond with an estimate of any applicable licensing fees.
 There is no charge for research requests.